Mathematical analysis

 A strange attractor arising from a differential equation.
 Differential equations are an important area of mathematical analysis with many applications in science and engineering.

-Analysis is the branch of mathematics dealing with continuous functions, limits, and related theories, such as differentiation, integration, measure, infinite sequences, series, and analytic functions.

-These theories are usually studied in the context of real and complex numbers and functions.
-Analysis evolved from calculus, which involves the elementary concepts and techniques of analysis.

-Analysis may be distinguished from geometry; however, it can be applied to any space of mathematical objects that has a definition of nearness (a topological space) or specific distances between objects (a metric space).
+Mathematical analysis is the branch of mathematics that studies functions, spaces, and operators through methods of approximation and convergence.
+It grew out of calculus, especially the use of derivatives and integrals to study variable quantities, and in the 19th century its foundations were reformulated with greater rigor.
+Basic objects of study in mathematical analysis include the real numbers, functions, sequences, series, and limits.
+Analysis is closely connected with applications in the sciences, providing methods for formulating and analyzing mathematical models, constructing approximations, and estimating their errors.

+Typical analytical questions concern how functions, sequences, and operators behave under limiting processes and perturbations: convergence and continuity, regularity and stability, quantitative bounds, and the accuracy of approximations.
+Modern analysis studies these questions in many settings, including Euclidean spaces, metric spaces, topological spaces, measure spaces, and function spaces.
+Its major areas include complex analysis, functional analysis, measure theory, harmonic analysis, and the theory of ordinary and partial differential equations.

 History

 Archimedes used the method of exhaustion to compute the area inside a circle by finding the area of regular polygons with more and more sides.
 This was an early but informal example of a limit, one of the most basic concepts in mathematical analysis.